ORNL-Fusion/kineticj/README.md

 # Kinetic-j
+NOTE: This file is best viewed at https://github.com/ORNL-Fusion/kineticj/

 ## Description
 The Kinetic-j program takes a time harmonic electric wave field, and calculates the kinetic plasma current.
 This calculation is done in configuration-space, as opposed to the more traditional Fourier-space evaluation forms provided in the standard plasma wave physics texts.